SilverAssist/wp-settings-hub/IMPLEMENTATION.md

 ### Problem 1: Plugin does not appear in dashboard

 **Symptoms:**
-- You don't see your plugin in Settings > Silver Assist
+- You don't see your plugin in the Silver Assist menu

 **Solution:**
 ```php